- 1 OVERVIEW

 For more detailed reference please reference the dedicated page on how to scrub yourself into interventional radiology cases which provides instructional videos as well.

-BASIC PREP AT THE START OF A CASE
+BASIC TASKS PRIOR TO THE START OF A CASE

 COMMONLY USED EQUIPMENT DURING CASES

 There are many different types of equipment that are used in the field of interventional radiology (an overview of equipment can be found here) however the list below identifies some of the most commonly used things and provides linked pages with more information:

 - Micropuncture Kit: this kit is used very commonly at the start of the case to gain access.
 The linked page shows the kit components, how to prepare/flush each item, and then also includes a video on how to actually use the kit itself.

 - Yueh Needle: this type of needle/catheter system is very commonly used.
 This linked page covers how to use the curved, pigtail Yueh needle however there is also a page dedicated to the straight Yueh needle.

 - Vascular Access Sheath (Percutaneous Sheath Introducer Set): this set is used very commonly at the bringing of a case to establish long term access.
 The linked page shows the kit components, how to prepare/flush each item, and then also includes a video on how to actually use the kit itself.

 - Multipurpose Drainage Catheter Kit (Dawson-Mueller Drain): This kit is commonly used in interventional radiology to place drains all over the body.
 It is important to be familiar with the kit components and how the drain works (which is discussed on the linked page/videos).